-Notes to consolidated financial statements as at and for the year ended March 31, 2023
+Notes to consolidated financial statements as at and for the year ended March 31, 2023 All amounts stated are in Rs.
+Crore except wherever stated otherwise

 49. Subsidies/incentive receivable

 The Group reviews subsidies/ incentive receivables on regular intervals and takes necessary steps (including legal action wherever required) for the recovery of these balances.
 The Group is confident to realise the value stated good in the financial statements.